 PARK CENTER opened in 1984 as a 501c3, non-profit agency for adults with severe and persistent mental illness.
-Park Center is licensed by the Tennessee Department of Mental Health and Developmental Disabilities.
+Park Center is licensed by the Tennessee Department of Mental Health and Substance Abuse Services.

 1981: The Mental Health Association (MHA) began looking for gaps in the services for individuals diagnosed with mental illness in the Nashville area.